 - Keto + low carb?
 Yup!
 This is a delicious keto salmon to add into your low carb meal rotation.

 - Paleo?
 That depends on the type of pesto sauce you use–for paleo salmon, opt for a dairy free product (parmesan cheese is a common pesto ingredient), or make your own!
 Vegan pestos are easier to find and will probably work, read ingredient labels carefully.

 You’re 4 ingredients away from this flavorful dish–no salmon marinade necessary.
 Pretty straightforward ingredient list, but here are some questions you may have:

 - Skinless or skin on salmon?
-Salmon skin adds a delicious texture to recipes that allow it to crisp up–think high heat methods like broiling or pan seared salmon.
+Salmon skin adds a delicious texture to recipes that allow it to crisp up–think high heat methods like broiled salmon or pan seared salmon.
 When it isn’t crisp, the texture can be gooey (not how I want to describe my food), and doesn’t add to the dish.
 This baked salmon won’t crisp the skin, therefore, I prefer to use skinless.
 That said, there are loads of health benefits to salmon skin (more omega-3 fatty acids!), so use whatever you prefer.